zubairkhan-ai/langchain-learning/README.md

 - API keys and secret credentials are not included in this repository.
 - Virtual environments and downloaded model files are excluded from GitHub.
 - Local models may take additional time to download during the first run.
+- Some examples may require additional packages or configuration depending on the selected tool or model.

 ## Learning Objective